dl-solarity/hardhat-migrate/README.md

 ### Reporter

-The Reporter, a static class, provides functionalities like:
+The Reporter provides various methods for logging deployment information.
+Automatically saves transaction data to the deployment report.

 ---